jaeyeol816/Dynamic-NGPs/README.md

 # MIV-dynamic-NGP

-Beta Version.
-Not completed yet.

 ## 1. Introduction

 This software is implemented based on [instant-NGP](https://github.com/NVlabs/instant-ngp) and [camorph](https://github.com/Fraunhofer-IIS/camorph).

-Reconstruct your dynamic 3D scene by Neural Network Model!!<br>
+Represent 3D dynamic data implicitly on Neural Network model, and render the video based on your own pose trace.<br>
 By training  "[instant-NGP](https://github.com/NVlabs/instant-ngp)" model using transfer learning per frame, We provide temporal-consistent video with  relatively-high-speed.<br>
 For camera parameter and pose trace format, we adopted MPEG-Immersive-Video(MIV) standard.<br>
 - Input: Set of `.yuv` files, MIV-format camera parameter file, and (optionally) MIV-format pose trace file. (depth map is NOT required.)<br>